Scripture Reference: 1 Samuel 26

 Saul continued to chase David around the region.
 His hatred of David made him want to kill him.
 For some time now David had been dodging Saul’s soldiers.
 During this time Saul had often repented of his efforts to kill David.
 But shortly after each brief period of repentance, Saul would renew his efforts to find David and kill him.

-David and the men who had sided with him were hiding near Ziph, a city in the hill country of southern Judah.
+In each of these situations, David refuses to hurt the king.
+In today’s lesson, we find David and the men who had sided with him were hiding near Ziph, a city in the hill country of southern Judah.
 The land between the city and the Dead Sea was desolate.
-It was an excellent area for the “cat and mouse” game being played out between David and his men and King Saul and his soldiers.
-However, the inhabitants of this region betrayed David and revealed his location to Saul.
+The inhabitants of this region had betrayed David and revealed his location to Saul.

 Saul’s army camped near David’s hiding place.
 There were 3000 men in Saul’s army.
-David knew where they were because he had sent out scouts to check on Saul (26:4).
-During the night David and one of his men, Abishai, snuck into Saul’s camp.
-At that point David’s actions were truly admirable.
+David knew where they were because he had sent out scouts to check on Saul.
+During the night, David and one of his men, Abishai, snuck into Saul’s camp.
+At that point, David’s actions were truly admirable.
 David could easily have killed his tormentor.
-He did not and he even prevented Abishai from doing so.
+He did not, and he even prevented Abishai from doing so.
 David’s respect for God extended to Saul.
 David knew that as long as Saul was alive, Saul was God’s anointed and appointed king.
 It was up to God to remove Saul from the throne of Israel.
 David would trust God to keep His promise and would not attempt to claim the throne on his own.

 David’s companions could not understand David’s willingness to respect a man whose actions earned him no respect.
 David’s loyalty to Saul may have confused David’s companions, but it probably gave them a greater respect for David’s integrity.
-David had the power to hurt Saul but he chose to show mercy.
+David had the power to hurt Saul, but he chose to show mercy instead.

 David told Abishai and the others to take the spear and water jug that were near King Saul’s head.
-Saul and his men continued to sleep because the Lord was causing them to have a deep sleep (26:12).
-After the group left the camp they walked to the top of a nearby hill and called out to Saul and the leader of his army, Abner.
-David asked them where the spear and jug were and they knew that David had been in the camp and had not killed them.
+Saul and his men continued to sleep because the Lord was causing them to have a deep sleep.
+After the group left the camp, they walked to the top of a nearby hill and called out to Saul and the leader of his army, Abner.
+David asked them where the spear and jug were, and they knew that David had been in the camp and had not killed them.

-Saul told David he was sorry (again) but David refused his invitation to come and join them in camp.
-David went on his way, instead.
+Saul told David he was sorry (again), but David refused his invitation to come and join them in camp.
+After all, Saul had said this a number of times in the past.
+David returned the spear and went on his way instead.